-In the decade since its launch, Avid S6 has become the defacto standard in post-production rooms large and small in the nine years it’s been around.
+In the decade since its launch, Avid S6 has become the defacto standard in post-production rooms large and small.

 Still very much the latest technology, the current state-of-the-art, it’s somewhat surprising to consider that the launch of S6 was in September 2013, unveiled at the IBC Show in Amsterdam.
 Put in context, other technology to debut that year included the iPhone 5, PlayStation 4 and, for the lucky few on the prototype program with $1,500 to waste, Google Glass.

 The Rise of the Used Avid S6

-In fairness, drawing a comparison with the iPhone product lifecycle is not comparing apples with Apple.
+Drawing a comparison with the iPhone product lifecycle is not comparing apples with Apple.
 Drawing a comparison with Google Glass is downright rude.
-The technological tempo is very different and S6, along with the recently announced S4 is still very much at today’s leading edge.
+The technological tempo is very different and S6, along with the more recent S4, is still very much at today’s leading edge.

-It’s around this stage of any product’s lifecycle that the market spawns a secondary market and used examples begin to change hands.
+It was around 5 years ago that the market spawned a secondary market, and used S6 consoles began to change hands.